 Saving money is important, whether it’s for retirement, college, emergencies, or vacations.
 But what can be done when facing the costs of both saving for retirement and, often approaching more quickly, the costs of sending children to college?
-Should adults be saving for their own retirement or for their kids’ college funds?
+Should you be saving for your own retirement or for your kids’ college funds?
 How much should be saved for each?

 Start saving money in under a minute.

 See how much you can save in just a few steps.Get Started

 Retirement costs, on the other hand, aren’t child’s play, either.
 While many people believe their expenses will decrease in retirement, the costs of nearly everything else is on the rise, including health insurance and other big-ticket items likely to be important for those over 60 years of age.